RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-argo-cd/README.md

 The Argo plugin will fetch the Argo CD instances an app is deployed to and use the backstage-plugin-argo-cd-backend plugin to reach out to each Argo instance based on the mapping mentioned below.

-Please visit the Argo CD backend plugin [README](../../backend/backstage-plugin-argo-cd-backend/README.md) for more information
+Please visit the [ArgoCD Backend Plugin](https://www.npmjs.com/package/@roadiehq/backstage-plugin-argo-cd-backend) for more information

 ## Develop plugin locally